Mode (music): Greek scales

 Depending on the positioning (spacing) of the interposed tones in the tetrachords, three genera of the seven octave species can be recognized.
 The diatonic genus (composed of tones and semitones), the chromatic genus (semitones and a minor third), and the enharmonic genus (with a major third and two quarter tones or dieses).
 The framing interval of the perfect fourth is fixed, while the two internal pitches are movable.
 Within the basic forms, the intervals of the chromatic and diatonic genera were varied further by three and two "shades" (chroai), respectively.

-In contrast to the medieval modal system, these scales and their related tonoi and harmoniai appear to have had no hierarchical relationships amongst the notes that could establish contrasting points of tension and rest, although the mese ("middle note") may have had some sort of gravitational function.
+In contrast to the medieval modal system, these scales and their related tonoi and harmoniai appear to have had no hierarchical relationships amongst the notes that could establish contrasting points of tension and rest, although the mese ("middle note") might have functioned as some sort of central, returning tone for the melody.